Auto accident injuries: Know your rights

 - Seek medical attention

-Even if your accident was minor, it is important to seek medical attention.
+Even if your auto accident was minor, it is important to seek medical attention.
 Sometimes discomfort or pain occurs a day or two after an accident.
 If you are seriously injured, do not refuse medical attention on the scene, and seek medical attention at an emergency room.
 In addition to obvious injuries like lacerations and broken bones, auto accidents can also affect the spinal cord and brain.
 Be sure to protect your health by seeking medical attention.

-- Consult an auto accident attorney
+- Consult a car accident attorney

 Knowing your rights after a car accident can be confusing, as Pennsylvania auto accident law is complex.
-If you are unsure of what to do next and how to proceed, contact an experienced personal injury attorney so he or she can fight for your right to compensation.
+If you are unsure of what to do next and how to proceed, contact an experienced accident lawyer so he or she can fight for your right to compensation.
 At Dale E. Anstine, our attorneys are ready to help you navigate the complex legal system after a car accident.
 We are available 24/7 and will even visit you at home or in the hospital after your accident.
 You deserve an attorney who is on your side.
 Contact us today to schedule your free consultation.